 The first descriptive question that much of the political economy research on ethnic demography has been concerned with is whether the relationship between diversity and various public outcomes is positive or negative.
 Accordingly, a standard approach in this literature has been to examine local or national-level outcomes, such as social spending, as a function of (as-if exogenous) ethnic fractionalization (ELF) or similar measures, after accounting for a number of confounding variables.
-Following this strategy, scholars have found support for the "diversity debit" hypothesis across a wide variety of regions and settings (for a review, see Stichnoth and Van der Straeten, 2013).
+Following this strategy, scholars have found support for the "diversity debit" hypothesis across a wide variety of regions and outcomes (for a review, see Stichnoth and Van der Straeten, 2013; Dinesen et al., 2020).
+Although this literature is understandably hesitant to make policy prescriptions, one implication of these findings is that having a homogeneous demographic structure is beneficial to societies and their governance.
+The absence of (potentially) politically salient societal cleavages-whether based on religion, race, or language-makes cooperation among different groups easier to sustain and social cohesion more likely to emerge (Easterly et al., 2006).
+The ease of intergroup coordination, in turn, makes communities more inclined to make investments with longer-term returns (Habyarimana et al., 2009).